Arise, shine; for your light has come,

 Western tradition has chosen three as the number of the Wise Men and even found exotic names for them, Caspar, Melchior and Balthasar.
 We may imagine that they travelled from Persia or South Arabia, though Matthew simply indicates that they came from the East.
 The gospel leaves no doubt that they were men of conviction, with enquiring minds and adventuresome spirit; in a word, intellectuals.

-The point should not be overlooked.
-The church's leaders have often not shown such welcome to intellectuals as its Founder did.
-No church or religion can flourish if it does not cherish specially its poets, writers and thinkers.
+Sometimes the church has not shown such welcome to intellectuals as its Founder did.
+No religion can flourish if it does not cherish specially its poets, writers and thinkers.
 The true church in the world is an island of saints and scholars.
 Stars reveal their secrets to dreamers.
 The searching of the Wise Men is a fine illustration of the Latin adage for theology, fides quaerens intellectum (faith seeking understanding).
-The message for us is clear: if there is to be any epiphany in our lives we will need our heads as well as our hearts.
-We can ill-afford to ignore the insights of questing intellectuals.

-The readings from the Infancy Gospels are closely linked to narratives in the Old Testament.
-The writers (Matthew and Luke) use citations and re-interpreted narratives to explore the identity of Jesus.
+The stories in the Infancy Gospels are closely linked to well-known Old Testament narratives.
+The writers (Matthew and Luke) use re-interpreted narratives to explore the identity of Jesus.
 It all may seem a strange literary device to us, but the original hearers and readers, the Jewish Christians, would have had no trouble picking up the biblical resonances that gave these stories such significance for their faith.

 (ii) The gifts offered by the Magi call to mind a universalist text in Isaiah: "A multitude of camels shall cover you, the young camels of Midian and Ephah; all those from Sheba shall come.
 They shall bring gold and frankincense, and shall proclaim the praise of the Lord."
 (Is 60:6) It was concluded from this text as well that the mode of transport of the magi was camels, although Matt supplies no such detail.